Tropical Amplitudes: Tropical geometry

-In these two equations, $E(G)$, $L(G)$ and $V(G)$ are respectively the sets of inner edges, legs and vertices of the graph.
-The {total weight} $|w|$ of a tropical graph is the sum of all the weights of the vertices $|w|=\sum_{V(G)} w(V)$.
-The {genus} $g(\Gamma)$ of a tropical graph $\Gamma=(G,w,\ell)$, is the number of loops $g(G)$ of $G$ plus its total weight
+The quantities $E(G)$, $L(G)$ and $V(G)$ are respectively the sets of inner edges, legs and vertices of the graph.
+The {total weight} $|w|$ of a tropical graph $\Gamma$ is the sum of all the weights of the vertices $|w|=\sum_{V(G)} w(V)$.
+Its {genus} $g(\Gamma)$ is the number of loops $g(G)$ of $G$ plus the total weight

-Hence the genus of a pure tropical graph is the number of loops of $G$ in the usual sense.
+A \textit{pure} tropical graph is by definition a tropical graph that only has vertices of weight zero, therefore its genus of is given by the number of loops in the usual sense.
+In fig.~\ref{fig:extropcurv} we give a few examples of tropical graphs.

-Moreover every vertex of weight zero should have valence at least three (vertices with weight $w\geq1$ may be of arbitrary non zero valency).
-This automatically enforces a global stability condition for a given tropical graph of genus $g$ and $n$ punctures.
-One should have

-which is the exact analog of the classical stability condition \footnote{Strictly speaking, the local valency condition should be viewed as considering \textit{classes} of abstract tropical graphs under the equivalence relation that contracts edges connected to 1-valent vertices of weight~$0$, and removes weight~$0$ bivalent vertices.
-Physically, on the worldline, this equivalence relation is perfectly sensible, since no interpretation of these 1- or 2- valent vertices of weight zero seem obvious in the absence of external classical sources.}.
-Below in figure \ref{fig:extropcurv} are a few examples of tropical graphs.
+As for classical complex curves, a stability condition must be added to the previous definitions; we consider only genus-$g$ tropical graphs with $n$ punctures for which\footnote{Strictly speaking, the local valency condition should be viewed as considering \textit{classes} of abstract tropical graphs under the equivalence relation that contracts edges connected to 1-valent vertices of weight~$0$, and removes weight~$0$ bivalent vertices.
+Physically, on the worldline, this equivalence relation is perfectly sensible, since no interpretation of these 1- or 2- valent vertices of weight zero seem natural in the absence of external classical sources.}